Auxiliary residual method · C/C++ core · Stable C ABI · Python/PyPI · Unity/C# · Godot/.NET

 ballistic-solver is a deployable intercept solver for moving targets under gravity and quadratic drag, with optional wind.
-Instead of assuming a closed-form ballistic arc, it simulates projectile motion and solves the intercept numerically.
+The core method uses an auxiliary-solution-induced residual: drag-inclusive trajectory error is transformed through an auxiliary vacuum ballistic response before the nonlinear correction step.

 Problem